Adding custom dynamic elements to tmux's status bar

 This works pretty well, in the sense that you do get the battery status to display on the tmux

 status bar.
 However... how do you update it?
-I mean, tmux does update the status bar regularly, but
+I mean, tmux does update the status bar regularly,

-set
+that the set

-command is not run in the tmux config itself, but in the shell script, so it's run indirectly
+itself, but in the shell script, so it's run indirectly through run-shell

 .
-I guess you could set up a cron thing to make it refresh regularly, but that
+I guess you could set up a cron thing to make it

-sounds extremely complicated for such a small thing!
+refresh regularly, but that sounds extremely complicated for such a small task!

 Second attempt